This post may contain affiliate links. Read our disclosure policy here.

-Dill pickles are the star of the show in this easy and one-of-a-kind bento box lunch idea you can pack quickly with your kid’s favorite snacks!
+Dill pickles are the star of the show in this easy and one-of-a-kind bento box school lunch idea you can pack quickly with your kid’s favorite snacks!

 While the name says dill, you better believe that jar of hamburger chips, bread, and butter, or homemade pickles will work just as well!

-Easy Bento Box with Pickles
+Easy School Lunch with Pickles

 It’s not every day you come across a creative lunch idea like this one, but with the cheese, crackers, cherries, and crunchy dill pickle- it works!

-Kids love it when their favorite snacks make it into the lunchbox, and thanks to a compartmentalized container, it’s possible to pack this variety of ingredients and keep everything from tasting and smelling like a pickle.
+Kids love it when their favorite snacks make it into the school lunchbox, and thanks to a compartmentalized container, it’s possible to pack this variety of ingredients and keep everything from tasting and smelling like a pickle.

 I’ll usually include a yogurt parfait for extra protein, but you could swap it out with rolled deli meat, leftover grilled chicken, or a couple of hard-boiled eggs; anything goes!